-Voice Services shall comply with the following standards, as applicable.
-After award, the contractor may propose alternatives at no additional cost to the Government that meet or exceed the provisions of the standards listed below.
+Voice Services shall comply with the following standards, as applicable: After award, the contractor may propose alternatives at no additional cost to the Government that meet or exceed the provisions of the standards listed below.

 - 1. ANSI T1.101 - 2.
 ANSI ISDN - 3.
 ANSI SS7 standards - 4.
 Telcordia Notes on the Networks, Issue 4, October 2000 - 5.
 All applicable Telcordia, ANSI, and ITU Standards - 6.
-ITU-T E.164 as interpreted by the Industry Number Committee of ATIS - 7.
-The contractor shall comply with all new versions, amendments, and modifications to the above documents and standards when offered commercially.
+ITU-TE.164 as interpreted by the Industry Number Committee of ATIS - 7.
+The contractor shall comply with all new versions, amendments, and modifications to the above documents and standards as they become applicable.